This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 The first time my puppy did that, I was completely baffled by his behavior.
 We had just come back inside from a successful potty, and as soon as he was off leash he squatted and peed again in the middle of the carpet.
 And let me tell you, cleaning up urine stains from a white carpet is even harder than it may seem!

 PRO TIP: you’ll want to use an enzymatic cleaner when cleaning up potty messes.
-Our favorite is Rocco & Roxie’s Stain And Odor Remover.
+Our favorite is Puppy In Training’s Stain & Odor Eliminator.

 Needless to say, the whole experience left me extremely frustrated, and I was worried that my pup would form a habit of peeing inside the house.